Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 NO MAJOR BUGS atm.

 NOTICE: PM991, PM981 and Micro 2200 are troublesome!
 Do not use it for hackintosh!
-PM961 (as mine) is fine, as any other than these two.
+PM961 (as mine) is fine, as any other than these three.

 If I helped you, and if you wish and can, you can donate to my paypal: https://paypal.me/joaotcs